EeToSe/EeToSe.github.io/_sources/chapters/index.md

 # Steve's Learning Notes

-It takes half your life before you discover life is a do-it-yourself project
+*It takes half your life before you discover life is a do-it-yourself project*.

 ## About